NickBaldassarre/MechaCar_Statistical_Analysis/README.md

 In the results of the T-Test on the third lot, a p-value of 0.04 suggests a difference between the mean of the population and Lot 3 that is statistically significant.

+## Study Design: MechaCar vs Competition

+In order to assess how MechaCar performs against the competition, a study will be designed to quantify and compare vehicle characteristics that are important to consumers.
+Given the recent rise in inflation as well as fuel prices, the metrics that will be looked at for this study will be fuel efficiency and cost.

+The null hypothesis is that there is no significant statistical difference between the means of the fuel efficiency of different vehicles based on cost.
+The alternative hypothesis is that there is a significant statistical difference between the means of the fuel efficiency of different vehicles based on cost.

+The statistical test that will be used to measure this will a one-way ANOVA test.
+This tests the means of a single dependent variable (fuel efficiency) across a single independent variable (cost) with multiple groups (manufacturers.)

+The data we will need to collect in order to run these tests will be the manufacturer, average fuel efficiency and cost of each vehicle.